redbox-mint/redbox-hook-terraform/README.md

 	-h,--help: Prints help
 ```

 Note: The first time the stack runs it may take some time as yarn initialises the hook within ReDBox Portal.
-All subsequent runs should be faster
+All subsequent runs should be faster.